Youth Design Challenge 2022

-1.2) Students must participate as part of a TEAM.
-Individual entries are not accepted.
-A TEAM consists of 2 - 8 student team members with 1 or 2 adult COACHES who will communicate with the Institute on behalf of the TEAM.
+1.2) Students may participate as individuals or as part of a group to form the TEAM.
+A TEAM consists of the individual or 2 - 8 student team members with 1 or 2 adult COACHES who will communicate with the Institute on behalf of the TEAM.
 No student may be on more than one Team, however Coaches may advise multiple Teams.

 1.3) TEAMS and COACHES must be affiliated with a public school, private school, registered homeschool, or a legally recognized educational organization (such as a museum, nature center, after school program, youth agency, etc.).
 The Institute has sole authority to determine whether an organization constitutes a legally recognized organization.
 If you are not sure if your organization will qualify, please contact firstname.lastname@example.org.